phoenixframework/ex_conf/README.md

 ## Environment Based Configuration
-The *base* config module will look for a submodule with Mix.env capitalized as its name to know what configuratio module to lookup at runtime.
-If the Mix.env specific config module does not exist, it falls back to base module.
+The *base* config module will look for a submodule with Mix.env capitalized as its name to know what configuration module to lookup at runtime.
+If the Mix.env specific config module does not exist, it falls back to the base module.

 ```elixir